-The company awarded non-employee directors with 13,437 shares of restricted stock in 2013 and non-performance-based RSUs in 2012 and 2011 of 17,811 shares and 17,964 shares, respectively.
-The fair value of the restricted stock awards is expensed over the one year vesting period at the fair value on the date of grant.
-All restrictions for the restricted stock will lapse upon the earlier of the first anniversary of the grant date, the recipient's death or disability or in the event of a change in control, as defined in the 2011 Plan.
+The company awarded non-employee directors 10,398 shares and 13,437 shares of restricted stock in 2014 and 2013, respectively.
+The company awarded non-employee directors 17,811 shares of non-performance-based RSUs in 2012.
+The fair value of the restricted stock awards is expensed over the one year vesting period based on the fair value on the date of grant.
+All restrictions for the restricted stock generally lapse upon the earlier of the first anniversary of the grant date, the recipient's death or disability or in the event of a change in control, as defined in the 2011 Plan.
 If termination of the recipient's service occurs prior to the first anniversary of the grant date for any reason other than death or disability, the shares of restricted stock would be forfeited, unless otherwise determined by the Board.
-The fair value of the RSUs granted prior to fiscal 2013 was expensed in full on the date of grant at the grant date fair value.
-All restrictions on the RSUs will lapse upon the recipient's termination of service as a director or in the event of a change in control.
-At the time of grant, directors had the opportunity to elect to defer receipt of all or part of these RSUs upon the lapsing of restriction provisions.
+The fair value of the non-performance-based RSUs granted in 2012 was expensed in full on the date of grant at the grant date fair value.
+All restrictions on the non-performance-based RSUs will lapse upon the recipient's termination of service as a director or in the event of a change in control.
+At the time of grant, directors had the opportunity to elect to defer receipt of all or part of the non-performance-based RSUs upon the lapsing of restriction provisions.